ffflorian/generate-changelog/README.md

 * `test`

 And `category` can be anything of your choice.
 If you use a type not found in the list (but it still follows the same format of the message), it'll be grouped under `other`.

+If there is no type found, your commits will be grouped under `other/uncategorized`.

 You can either run this module as a CLI app that prepends the new logs to a file (recommended):